 8.10.
-Where the Project involves any interaction with a Relevant Customer or a Relevant Customer's premises, or any impact on or engagement with Relevant Customers (eg through charging or contractual arrangements or supply interruptions) the Funding Licensee must comply with the conditions set out in this section.
+Where the Project involves any interaction with a Relevant Customer or a Relevant Customer's premises, or any impact on or engagement with Relevant Customers (e.g. through charging or contractual arrangements or supply interruptions) the Network Licensee must comply with the conditions set out in this Customer protection section.

 8.11.
-The Funding Licensee must submit to Ofgem, at least two months prior to initiating any form of Customer engagement, a Customer Engagement Plan of how it, or any of its Project Partners, will engage with, or impact upon, Relevant Customers as part of the Project.
-The Funding Licensee and its Project Partners cannot initiate any form of customer engagement until the plan has been approved by the

-Authority, and the Funding Licensee and its Project Partners must comply with the approved plan at all times.
-The Customer Engagement Plan must include:
+The Funding Licensee must submit to Ofgem, at least two months prior to initiating any form of Customer engagement, a plan of how it, or any of its Project Partners, will engage with, or impact upon, Relevant Customers as part of the Project.
+The Network Licensee and its Project Partners cannot initiate any form of Customer engagement until the plan has been approved by the Authority, and must comply with the approved plan at all times.
+The plan must include:

-- A communications strategy which sets out inter alia: - Any proposed interaction with a Relevant Customer or premises of a Relevant Customer or proposed interruption to the supply of any Relevant Customer for the purposes of the Project, and how the Relevant Customer will be notified in advance; - Ongoing communications with the Relevant Customers involved in the Project; and - Arrangements for responding to queries or complaints relating to the Project from Relevant Customers. - Information on the Priority Services Register Customers who will be involved in the Project and how they will be appropriately treated (including providing information of any person acting on behalf of a Priority Services Register Customer in accordance with condition 26 of the Electricity Supply Licence, where applicable) - Details of any safety information that may be relevant to the Project; and - Details of how any consents that may be required as part of the Project will be obtained.
+- a communications strategy which sets out inter alia: - any proposed interaction with a Relevant Customer or premises of a Relevant Customer or proposed interruption to the supply of any

+Customer for the purposes of the Project, and how the Customer will be notified in advance;

+- ongoing communications with the Relevant Customers involved in the Project; and - arrangements for responding to queries or complaints relating to the Project from Relevant Customers; and - information on the Priority Services Customers who will be involved in the Project and how they will be appropriately treated (including providing information to any person acting on behalf of a Priority Services Customer in accordance with condition 37 of the Gas Supply Licence, where applicable); - details of any safety information that may be relevant to the Project; and - details of how any consents that may be required as part of the Project will be obtained

 8.12.
-The Funding Licensee must publish the plan by making it readily available on its website and on the Learning Portal.
+The Network Licensee must publish the plan by making it readily available on its website.

 8.13.
-The Funding Licensee and its Project Partners must also:
+The Network Licensee and its Project Partners must also:

-- Not visit a premises of any Relevant Customer for sales or marketing activities in connection with, in the context of or otherwise under the guise of the Project; and - Have regard to the implementation of the smart meter roll-out to ensure that the Project does not impede the implementation in any way.
+- not visit a premises of any Relevant Customer for sales or marketing activities in connection with, in the context of or otherwise under the guise of the Project, and - have regard to the implementation of the smart meter roll-out in an area connected to the Project to ensure that the Project does not impede the implementation in any way.

 8.14.
-In addition, if the Funding Licensee or its Project Partners is installing any equipment at the Customer's premises as part of the Project, the Funding Licensee and its Project Partners must comply with the following conditions:
+In addition, if the Network Licensee or its Project Partners is installing any equipment at the Customer's premises as part of the Project, the Network Licensee and its Project Partners must comply with the following conditions:

-• Not enter the premises of a customer, other than for the purposes contained in the Licence or for communication purposes (set out above), unless it first obtains the prior consent of the customer, with such consent to be formally recorded;

-- Where the equipment is any form of meter, the Funding Licensee or its Project Partners must first notify the customer's electricity supplier; and - Provide the customer with information (which should be identified as part of the communications strategy) on how the equipment will be installed, how long it will be installed for, and how it will be decommissioned.
+- not enter the premises of a Customer, other than for the purposes contained in the Licence or for communication purposes (set out above), unless it first obtains the prior consent of the Customer, such consent to be formally recorded; - where the equipment is any form of smart meter, the Funding Licensee or its Project Partners must first notify the Customer's Gas Supplier; and - provide the Customer with information (which should be identified as part of the communications strategy) on how the equipment will be installed, how long it will be installed for, and how it will be decommissioned.